 Common St Johnswort (Hypericum perfolatum) is native to Europe, Asia, and Africa.
-It is also known as Klamath weed, goatweed, and dotted St Johnswort.
-This last common name is because the leaves are dotted.
-It was first discovered in the U.S. in 1793 at Pennsylvania.
-It was introduced as a garden ornamental.
+It is also known as Klamath weed, goatweed, and dotted St Johnswort (because the leaves are dotted).
+Introduced as a garden ornamental, it was discovered in 1793 in Pennsylvania.
 How many invasives can you name that were introduced in this manner?
-It is considered a noxious weed in 7 states in the U.S. As with many non-natives, Common St Johnswort has no substantiated value for wildlife as food or as cover.
-In fact, it is dangerous to most livestock and birds have not been found to feed on the fruiting parts either.
-[Read more…]
+Seven US states consider is a noxious weed.
+As with many non-natives, Common St Johnswort has no substantiated value for wildlife as food or as cover.
+In fact, it is dangerous to livestock and birds do not feed on the fruiting parts either.
+[Read more…] about Common St Johnswort – Hypericum perfolatum

 This article appeared in the May 5, 2016 Pectonica Valley Leader newspaper.
 I’ve transcribed it here as well as included a photo of the article.